-- Log-on the portal using your log-in credentials. - Go to the Financial tab. - Click on Bursar's Office on the left hand side.
-Bursar's Office-Student Accounts Folder. - Under the payment plan section, click on "please click here" link. - Click on "Sign up for the Payment Plan" on the next screen and follow the on screen instructions.
+- Log-on the portal using your log-in credentials. - Go to the Financial tab. - Click on Bursar's Office-Student Accounts Folder on the left side. - Under the payment plan section, click on "please click here" link. - Click on "Sign up for the Payment Plan" on the next screen and follow the on screen instructions.

-The first payment is due and payable during July for the fall semester and during December for the spring semester (Contact the Bursar's Office or visit the student portal for exact dates).
+The first payment is due and payable during July for the fall semester and during December for the spring semester (Contact the Student Accounts Office or visit the student portal for exact dates).
 A \$25.00 late payment fee will also be assessed each month a payment is late under the payment plan.
 If timely payments are not made, the College reserves the right to refuse to agree to a payment plan with the student for subsequent semesters.
 All installments must be completed and the account paid in full prior to the end of the semester.